RobbieHember/fcgadgets/README.md

 * Representation of teh annual GHG balance for fibre that is removed from forest ecosystems
 * This module aims to capture the dynamics described by the BC Harvested Wood Products model version 1 (Dymond, 2012) (https://www2.gov.bc.ca/gov/content/environment/natural-resource-stewardship/natural-resources-climate-change/natural-resources-climate-change-mitigation/tools-resources)
 * Driven by default (province-wide) parameters or user-specified rates of utilization and product profiles

+The **cbrunner** model has a hierarchical structure of forest stands, batches, scenarios, and ensembles provides a system for simultaneously considering multiple baseline and management scenarios, processes with deterministic and random components, and uncertainty analysis.
+The total number of simulations for a project is equal to:

+N_Simulation = N_Stands × N_Batches × N_Scenarios × N_Ensembles  **(Eq.1)**

+Forest stands are the primary modelling unit in GHG estimation methods.
+Forest stands comprise an area of homogeneous conditions at the time a project is established
+(i.e., treatment area).
+Each stand is described by an inventory record, disturbance and management event chronology (DMEC), and age response functions of forest growth
+(if using a GY model).
+Projects with N_Stands > 1,500 are segmented internally into batches that are run in sequence in order to work within the memory limits of individual work machines.
+Batch size (e.g., 1,500) is adjustable, but the batch size that optimizes simulation runtime, tends to be ~1,500 stands per unique combination of scenario and ensemble.
+Input and output variables are organized by scenario to facilitate comparison of baseline and project scenarios.

+Multiple ensembles occur when project configuration specifies a stochastic component to simulations.
+This generally only occurs if users incorporate simulations of the annual probability of tree mortality or annual probability of tree establishment and recruitment.

 ## ACTIVITIES
 The **activities** subpackage contains resources for representing effects of forest management on forest sector GHG balance.
 ### nutrient_addition: